 You can either take some new cuttings from the plants or use the stems taken when pruning.
 The cuttings should be at least 2 inches long and the leaves removed from the lower half of the stem.

-There's two ways to get the roots started on your cuttings.
+There are two ways to get the roots started on your cuttings.

 Propagating Herbs with Water